IDMNYU/IDM_Faculty_FAQ/stay_connected.md

 The Graduate Colloquium is open to the public.

-For the Spring 2019 semester, our graduate colloquium will be held Mondays at 6pm.
+For the Fall 2019 semester, our graduate colloquium will be held Mondays at 6pm on the 2nd floor of 370 Jay Street in the auditorium.

 ### Past Graduate Colloquium Speakers